nsultova/dvc_tutorial_series/README.md

 This is the code-part of the mini-series I published [here](!)
-(Yet to be published officially) - you can also find all parts in markdown format without paywall within the `/content` directory.
+(Yet to be published officially)

+This repository contains tutorials + code cenetring around my explorations with [DVC](!https://dvc.org)

+I plan to publish this on medium soon.

 ### Code structure